Breeding and Lifespan

 Before giving birth, a mother cottontail makes a nest by digging a depression in the ground about 5 inches wide and 4 inches deep.
 She lines the depression with grass and fur from her body, then adds a covering of twigs and leaves.
 Nests are built at night, in brush or among dense vegetation on the forest floor.

-After four weeks' gestation, the mother gives birth in the nest.
+After a roughly four-week gestation period, the mother gives birth in the nest.
 A typical litter has five or six young.
 Cottontails are born with their eyes shut.
 At intervals, the mother goes off to feed and then sneaks back to the nest to nurse her babies.
-The young develop quickly and go off on their own about two weeks after birth.
+The young develop very quickly and go off on their own about two weeks after birth.
 Females can breed and become pregnant again soon after delivering a litter.

 How Long Do Rabbits Live?

-Barred owls are less likely to catch cottontails that live in good dense habitat./E. Guthro
+Barred owls and other predators are less able to catch cottontails that live in dense young forest and shrubland habitats./E. Guthro

-Coyotes, foxes, bobcats, domestic cats and dogs, and hawks and owls all kill and eat rabbits.
+Rabbits are an important food source for many predators.
+Coyotes, foxes, bobcats, fishers, weasels, hawks, and owls all kill and eat rabbits.
 In recent years, populations of coyotes and red foxes have increased throughout the New England cottontail’s range.
-These extremely adaptable predators can live in areas where development has fragmented the landscape.
-Biologists studying New England cottontails in southern New Hampshire found that predation by coyotes and red foxes was the most common cause of death among the 75 radio-equipped rabbits they monitored.
+These adaptable predators can live in areas where development has fragmented the landscape.
+Biologists studying New England cottontails in southern New Hampshire found that predation by coyotes and red foxes was the most common cause of death among the radio-equipped rabbits they monitored.